Chart Color Schemes

 Population growth drivers in South Arm are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-South Arm's population, as of February 2026, is approximately 4,680.
-This figure represents an increase of 64 people since the 2021 Census, which reported a population of 4,616.
-The growth was inferred from the estimated resident population of 4,657 in June 2024 and an additional 46 validated new addresses post-Census.
-This results in a population density of 63 persons per square kilometer.
-Overseas migration accounted for approximately 61.4% of overall population gains recently.
+Based on AreaSearch's analysis, South Arm's population is around 4,680 as of Feb 2026.
+This reflects an increase of 64 people (1.4%) since the 2021 Census, which reported a population of 4,616 people.
+The change is inferred from the estimated resident population of 4,657 from the ABS as of June 2024 and an additional 46 validated new addresses since the Census date.
+This population level equates to a density ratio of 63 persons per square kilometer, providing ample space per person.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 61.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population